rahee8/A05/README.md

-1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?<br>
 Answer. getElementById - Finds the first element of HTML matching the id and returns as DOM Object.
         getElementByClassName - Finds the elements of HTML matching the class name and returns as collection DOM Objects. querySelector - 	Finds the first element of HTML that matches the CSS selector and returns as DOM Object.